simonberner/gilded-rose-refactoring-kata-python/README.md

 ## Tips

-- As you go on, ask the following: are we tidying (changing the structure of) the code or are we refactoring ( changing the behaviour of) the code?
+- As you go on with refactoring, ask yourself the following: am I changing the structure of the code (then this activity is called _tidying_) or changing the behaviour of the code?
-- While tidying and refactoring try to take small steps, don't rush ahead and run your Tests after each change
+- Take small steps and run your Tests after each change.

 ## History of the Kata